 Reviewing the SEN register is an ongoing process but one which is particularly under the spotlight right now.
 Schools are working well to make better informed decisions driven by effective practice outcomes and well-grounded research based inventions in how to move forward with their pupils who may be currently recorded requiring SEN Support.
 So what constitutes best practice for this decision-making?

-This process of review should sit neatly inside a well-established cycle, demonstrating the graduated approach at a whole school level, as well as for individual pupils.
+The graduated approach This process of review should sit neatly inside a well-established cycle, demonstrating the graduated approach at a whole school level, as well as for individual pupils.
 Within this graduated approach, schools should be reviewing their provision, in light of all the evidence it is constantly gathering related to pupil progress.
 That way, the register will be continually and seamlessly up to date.
 High quality teaching, recognised as the universal offer of the school, ought to be the foundation in every classroom.

 This way, staff are confidently identifying and meeting the needs of all learners, and evidence of this can be seen from observations of classroom practice, progress and attainment data, the scrutiny of work produced, discussion with teachers, the views of parents/carers as well as the views of the pupil, too.
 Everyone’s perspective informs cycle at each stage and decisions about the need to change provision is agreed by all.